equinor/terraform-baseline/CONTRIBUTING.md

 An administrator must:

 - Be a member of the [@equinor/terraform-baseline-admins](https://github.com/orgs/equinor/teams/terraform-baseline-admins) team.
-- Create and configure module repositories.

 An administrator should:

+- Configure module repositories.
+- Public modules to Terraform Registry.
 - Recruit people to the above roles 🤗